vepo/vepo.github.io/_posts/2020-01-10-12-47-30-algorithms-an-introduction.md

 # Notation

 For writing an algorithm we need:
-* Numbered steps: We should be able to reffer to steps
+* Numbered steps: We should be able to refer to steps
 * Pseudocode: We should be able to translate the algorithm in any programming language
 * Given inputs
 * Given outputs
 * Assignments: This represents when a variable assume a new value.
-Normaly we use the notation `x ← y`where means that `x` will be attributed the value of `y`.
+Normally we use the notation `x ← y`where means that `x` will be attributed the value of `y`.

 # Sorting a array